-Bicycle crunches begin in a similar position to normal crunches, but with the legs elevated and knees bent.
+Bicycle crunches begin in a similar position to normal crunches but with the legs elevated and knees bent.
 Place your hands on your head with your elbows pointed directly outwards.
 Then, crunch.
 Bring your shoulders and head toward your legs.
-With a slight twisting motion to get the elbows as close to the knees as possible, you'll be feeling the burn in no time.
+With a slight twisting motion to get the elbows as close to the knees as possible, you’ll be feeling the burn in no time.
 This ab exercise is often used for more high-intensity workouts.

 Tip: This exercise is easy to get wrong!
 The tendency to bring your elbow inwards is way too common.
 You should be keeping them facing directly outward.

-Bridges are actually a glute centred exercise, but they have a huge core element to them, too.
+Bridges are actually a glute-centred exercise, but they have a huge core element to them, too.
 The idea is to lay flat on your back with your knees bent, and push your hips forward.
-Stop when you're parallel, hold for a second or two, and release.
+Stop when you’re parallel, hold for a second or two, and release.

-This exercise should be performed for around 30 seconds, with 30 seconds rest before moving onto the next exercise set.
+This exercise should be performed for around 30 seconds, with 30 seconds rest before moving on to the next exercise set.
 Another great ab exercise for definition!

 The jackknife involves lying flat on the floor with your arms extended above your head.
-Then, raise your lower and upper body at the same time, so the two come as close to touching as possible above the core of the body, and then returning to the starting position.
+Then, raise your lower and upper body at the same time, so the two come as close to touching as possible above the core of the body, and then return to the starting position.

-Because of the type of ab exercise, this does target almost all of the abdominal muscles very intensely, and again should be performed for around 30 seconds, with 30 seconds rest before moving onto the next exercise sets.
+Because of the type of ab exercise, this does target almost all of the abdominal muscles very intensely and again should be performed for around 30 seconds, with 30 seconds rest before moving on to the next exercise sets.